-Now you see that starting to sell things online isn’t mission impossible.
 It’s doable for everyone, no matter your skills or experience.
 Find your niche and make it happen.

 Get in the right mindset, keep the checklist handy, pick the right platform to suit your needs and you will be on the right track.